lukepuplett/evoq-blockchain/README.md

 var tree2 = MerkleTree.Parse(v2Json); // Works with v2.0
 ```

+> **Note:** The library uses `JavaScriptEncoder.UnsafeRelaxedJsonEscaping` to ensure special characters in version strings (like '+' in "MerkleTree+2.0") are not escaped in the JSON output.
+This is particularly important for JWT-style type identifiers in v2.0 format.

 ## Target Frameworks

 This package targets .NET Standard 2.0 for maximum compatibility across: